 \textbf{Data source.} We build \textsc{StreamTrap} on the LILA BC repository~\cite{LILA-BC} with 17 camera-trap datasets (\eg, Snapshot Serengeti) comprising hundreds of camera traps deployed across continents.
 Here, a {camera trap} refers to a stationary camera installed at a fixed location to passively monitor wildlife activity.

 \textbf{FAIR processing pipeline.} We focus on camera traps with sufficient temporal coverage and image volume to support streaming evaluation.
-We first partition each camera-trap stream into 30-day intervals; if an interval contains fewer than 200 images, we merge it with adjacent intervals to ensure adequate data for both training and evaluation.
-Within each interval, we split data into training and test subsets, constructing the test split to be \textbf{class-balanced}.
-Categories with fewer than 10 samples in an interval are held out as rare species to maintain evaluation stability: they are separately evaluated and analyzed in the \cref{supp:add_end_user}.
-To remain focused on the temporal shift problem, we follow the LILA BC protocol and apply MegaDetector~\cite{beery2023megadetector} to extract image patches around detected animal instances.
+We first partition each camera trap stream into 30-day intervals; intervals with fewer than 200 images are merged with adjacent intervals to ensure sufficient data for both training and testing.
+Within each interval, we split data into training and test sets, constructing the test split to be \textbf{class-balanced}.
+Species with fewer than 10 samples in an interval are held out as rare species to maintain evaluation stability: they are separately evaluated and analyzed in \cref{supp:relaxed_assumption}.
+To focus on the temporal shift problem, we follow the LILA BC protocol and use MegaDetector~\cite{beery2023megadetector} to extract image patches around detected animal instances.
 We enlarge each bounding box by 50\% to preserve background context.

-To promote the FAIR principles (Findable, Accessible, Interoperable, and Reusable) and empower future researchers to convert their raw ecological data into standardized benchmarks, we establish a modular data processing pipeline.
+To promote the FAIR principles (Findable, Accessible, Interoperable, and Reusable) and enable future researchers to convert their raw ecological data into standardized benchmarks, we establish a modular data processing pipeline.
 Concretely, we preprocess each camera trap to ensure the availability of essential metadata (timestamps, image-level species labels, and animal bounding boxes) and apply two main filtering steps:

-\begin{enumerate}[nosep,topsep=0pt,parsep=0pt,partopsep=0pt, leftmargin=*] \item \textbf{Single-species filtering:} retain images containing a single species (and no humans or vehicles) so that image-level labels can be unambiguously assigned to detected instances (removes $<2\%$ of images); \item \textbf{Detection filtering:} retain images with at least one detected animal bounding box with confidence $>0.8$ to ensure correctness of the bounding box. \end{enumerate} After filtering, we retain camera traps with more than {1,000} images and span a range of at least \textbf{6} months.
+\begin{enumerate}[nosep,topsep=0pt,parsep=0pt,partopsep=0pt, leftmargin=*] \item \textbf{Single-species filtering:} retain images containing a single species (no humans or vehicles) so that image-level labels can be unambiguously assigned to detected instances (removes $<2\%$ of images); \item \textbf{Detection filtering:} retain images with at least one detected animal bounding box with confidence $>0.8$ to ensure reliable localization of animals. \end{enumerate} After filtering, we retain camera traps with more than {1,000} images spanning at least \textbf{6} months.
 Additional details, including design choices, preprocessing and pipeline steps, MegaDetector robustness checks, and the list of camera traps included, are provided in \cref{supp:benchmark}.